 Goeasy Ltd (GSY.TO)

-Goeasy has been a pretty popular stock here at Stocktrades.
+Goeasy (TSX:GSY) has been a pretty popular stock here at Stocktrades.
 The stock was placed on our Bull list on December 27th, and subsequently rewarded members who had purchased it with 33% gains in just 11 days.
 We removed the stock from our Bull list simply due to the fact it was heading into overbought territory, but that still doesn’t mean the stock isn’t an excellent option for long term investors looking to increase their exposure to the Canadian financial sector.

 Looking for conventional banks?